VineetSakhare01/indian-election-results-analysis/README.md

 # 🔍 Problem Statement
-We aim to answer the following key questions using SQL:

 1. Total Seats: What is the total number of seats available for elections?
 2. Seats by State: What is the total number of seats available for elections in each state?